-Whether it be that your pages are full or your expiration date is nearing, it may be time that you renew your passport.
+Whether your pages are full or your expiration date is nearing, it's finally time to renew your passport.
 You can do this easily from Thailand and, after confirming your eligibility, you don't even need to set foot in the US Embassy or Consulate!
-If you meet the requirements, listed here on the US Embassy and Consulate website, you can complete the process by mail in approximately 2-3 weeks plus mailing time.
+If you meet the requirements, listed here on the US Embassy and Consulate website, you can complete the process by mail in approximately two to three weeks plus mailing time.

-Basically, you'll be able to renew your passport by mail if it is reasonably undamaged, has been issued within the past 15 years with a 10 year validity, is issued in your current name, and can be physically submitted with your application package.
+Basically, you'll be able to renew your passport by mail if it is reasonably undamaged, has been issued within the past 15 years with 10-year validity, is issued in your current name, and can be physically submitted with your application package.

 If you have had a name change and have official documentation (such as a marriage certificate or court decree), you can submit the proof of name change along with your passport and still be considered eligible.

 According to th.usembassy.gov and my own personal experience, there are various benefits to applying for your passport renewal by mail.
 For example, you won't need to make an appointment or travel to the Embassy or Consulate for an interview with an officer.
-They also claim that the processing time involved in renewing passports by mail is equal to the process of applying in person.
-Considering transportation fees, traffic, and opportunity cost involved with waiting times and appointment times, completing the application by mail should save you some time and money (and be less stressful to boot).
+They also claim that the processing time involved in renewing passports by mail is equal to that of applying in person.
+Considering transportation fees, traffic, and the opportunity cost involved with waiting times and appointments, completing the application by mail should save you some time and money (and be less stressful to boot).

 The brochure (and this article) will continue to guide you through your application process.
 The next thing you need to do is complete the DS-82 Passport Application Form here.
 The form can be completed online and printed.
 Please note that your signature should be same as the signature used in your current passport.

-Photographs are required for everything in Thailand from visas, to work permits, and even proof of marriage.
+Photographs are required for everything in Thailand from visas to work permits to proof of marriage.
 This makes it easy to find photo shops that know exactly what you need, especially in central Bangkok.
 A photo session should cost in the area of 250 baht.
-If you'd prefer to have attire that is more formal than what you're wearing Photoshopped on afterwards, most shops will do this as well (as some immigration officers require a suit coat for visa photos).
+If you'd prefer to have attire that is more formal than what you're wearing Photoshopped on afterward, most shops will do this as well (as some immigration officers require a suit coat for visa photos).

 Any main Bangkok Bank, Kasikorn Bank, or Siam Commercial Bank (SCB) should be able to prepare the Thai bath bank drafts for you.
 Although, for ease of communication in English and staff that is experienced with the process, it's best to visit a branch in central Bangkok.